 With our human organizations we are accustomed to having a person or group in charge.
 It is a follow the leader mentality.
 This structure is rarely questioned, as it is the foundation of governments, religions, business entities and most organizations.
 We do, however, question the competency of the leaders at times.
 Nevertheless, the point is that nature operates differently.
 Most of the time, there is nothing in control; order and complexity emerges from the interactions of all the individual parts.

-My idea of self-creation is closely related to emergence, but there is a difference.
-Emergence refers to an integral part of an all-encompassing process called self-creation.
 Generally, the emergent properties occur at the level we most identify with and experience.
 Broken down into its finer ingredients, the world around us is composed of different arrangements of atoms; all biology is controlled by the complex system of DNA and genes.
 Scientists have an extensive understanding of physics, chemistry and genetics, as well as many other specialized fields.
 Science can make progress by studying things in isolation; however, the behavior of the whole is still somewhat mysterious.
 Interactions of simple individual parts, lead to large-scale complexity and organization.

 One of the fascinations with emergence is that the large-scale structures look nothing like the structures of the finer scales.
 And if one were to examine the ingredients, the net result would reveal a surprising outcome.
 Whether you look at the micro scale or the macro scale, emergence is counter intuitive.
-But it seems that nature is able to self-create in multiple ways, without anyone or anything in control.
+But it seems that nature is able to self-organize in multiple ways, without anyone or anything in control.

 References: Systems Theory: 8 Emergence, Complexity Academy, Published on Mar 5, 2015, https://www.youtube.com/watch?v=pooxD8XF5Uw